-We are now fully in to the Wadadli Pen Challenge 2017 season.
-Plus, the wheels are already turning re the future growth of Wadadli Pen.
+As an FYI re the future growth of Wadadli Pen.
 A plan forward has been drafted and our team (comprised of past partners Barbara Arrindell and Floree Whyte, past winners Margaret Irish and Devra Thomas, and founder and coordinator of Wadadli Pen Joanne C. Hillhouse) is working to pull this season off and towards taking Wadadli Pen to the next level.
-For the 2017 season, we also have on board intern and past finalist Michaela Harris.
+For the 2017 season, we have also been happy to have on board intern and past finalist Michaela Harris.

 Wadadli Pen Patrons of 2017